 At last, you get your turn at the Enterprise rental car counter.
 All is about to be revealed - or skimmed over - regarding the contract you have to sign just to get your rental car.
 The Enterprise agent seems keen to push things along because the queue of eager customers behind you seems to snake right around the rental hall.
-Their sole objective is to press you hard to buy rental car insurance as your pen hovers over the paper.
-Beware; upselling is the name of their game!
+But before you sign anything out of pressure, it pays to learn just what you’re getting into when it comes to Enterprise car rental insurance.

 Caution Going Forward

 Whatever the salesperson might say, these coverages are optional so don't check the boxes.
 Keep in mind that if you take them all, they can add up to $30 per day to your rental bill, probably costing more than the rental auto fee.
 Sure, you want protection from unplanned incidents out there on the roads.
 Senseless then, paying extra for coverage you may already have.
 Stay with us!

 Third Party Cover

 The most affordable way to ensure adequate protection in case of collision or theft is with third-party rental car insurance.
 The Rental Car Damage Protector from Auto Rental Insurance Plus provides collision loss/damage insurance coverage up to $35,000 for under $8 per day.
 Compare that with the $30 the rental company may charge.
 Click for more information.

 Bonzah.com feels privileged to explain the different types of rental car insurance and inform you what you really need.
 First though, renters have many choices in terms of rental auto options, Enterprise being just one of the major players.

 Check before you buy insurance at the Enterprise rental kiosk.
 Remember too that you may be at great risk if something horrible happens while you are in charge of third party wheels.
 Get “That Covered Feeling”, buy primary rental car cover from https://www.bonzah.com/ .
 Then, you don’t really need CDW from Car Rental Insurance Enterprise.